Defragster/BiParFlash/README.md

-# Not yet Functional Work In Progress.
+# Not yet fully Functional Work In Progress.
-Using two Winbond 16MB flash chips, each in 4 bit QPI mode Running in parallel for 8 bit access each command.
+Using two Winbond 16MB flash chips, each in 4 bit QPI mode Running in parallel for 8 bit access each command (except on odd byte boundaries or odd write lengths)

 # BiParallelFlash :: Using this pin configuration to match the board Frank Made
-Compatible to SerialFlash by Paul Stoffregen
+Using the PCB pinout with split ports for now : see code Compatible to SerialFlash by Paul Stoffregen

 Winbond SPI Flash only.